Livefyre/auth-livefyre/docs/adding-authentication.md

 ### Livefyre Enterprise Profiles

-If you purchased Livefyre Enterprise Profiles (formerly known as Livefyre Custom Profiles, LFCP) then you can make use of the LFEP Auth Delegate.
+If you are a Livefyre Enterprise Profiles customer, use the LFEP Auth Delegate.

 ```javascript
 Livefyre.require(['auth', 'lfep-auth-delegate#0'], function (auth, LFEPDelegate) {